-- A. Categories of Materials and Activities - 1.
-The employee must document teaching effectiveness for the undergraduate and/or graduate classroom, as well as small-group and/or individual instruction as appropriate.
+- A. Categories of Materials and Activities - The employee must document teaching effectiveness for the undergraduate and/or graduate classroom, as well as small-group and/or individual instruction as appropriate.
 Indicators of teaching effectiveness include: - a) Student Course Evaluations - (1) Student course evaluations shall be conducted each academic term in each of the faculty member's sections (exception: course evaluations shall not be required for sections assigned intra-semester due to faculty reassignment).
-Student evaluations should be conducted during the last 2 weeks of the semester, or as required to meet the calendar of personnel actions as published by the VPAA. - (2) Student course evaluations must include the approved University core evaluation items and the approved Department of Economics core evaluation items.
+Student evaluations should be conducted during the last 2 weeks of the semester, or as required to meet the calendar of personnel actions as published by the VPAA. - (2) Student course evaluations must include the approved University core evaluation items and the approved Department of Economics core1 evaluation items.
 Items which refer to both the technological and pedagogical aspects of distance learning shall be included in student course evaluations for distance learning courses. - (3) The student course evaluation forms will be distributed, collected, and returned to the Department Office by a student, and tabulated by the Academic Assessment and Testing Center.
 The faculty member shall not be in the room while students are completing evaluation forms.
-The collection of student course evaluations for distance education courses will conform with university policy once established. - (4) The faculty member is responsible for maintaining copies of all student evaluation summaries to be used in evaluation portfolios and shall provide copies to evaluators upon request.
+The collection of student course evaluations for distance education courses will conform to university policy once established. - (4) The faculty member is responsible for maintaining copies of all student evaluation summaries to be used in evaluation portfolios and shall provide copies to evaluators upon request.
 Student evaluation summaries should be kept for the duration of any applicable evaluation period.

-$^{^}$ for distance education courses the Department of Economics core will be modified so as to exclude the question My instructor speaks audibly and clearly. \Box b) Peer and Chair Evaluations
+1 For distance education courses the Department of Economics core will be modified so as to exclude the question My instructor speaks audibly and clearly.

+b) Peer and Chair Evaluations

-- (1) Each candidate for retention, promotion, tenure and professional advancement increase shall invite a peer from among the tenured faculty members of the Department of Economics and the chair to visit a class at a time(s) agreed upon by the candidate and the visitor(s). - (2) For tenure-track faculty, at least one classroom visitation by a peer and at least one visitation by the chair should be conducted each year.
-Tenured faculty applying for promotion or a Professional Advancement Increase should arrange for at least two classroom visitations from the chair and two classroom visitations from a peer during the evaluation period. - (3) For annually-contracted faculty members, classroom visitations will be conducted by the chair each year. - (4) For sections that are technology-delivered, granting access to the password restricted areas of the course can be substituted for classroom visitation. - (5) It is the faculty member's responsibility to arrange for these classroom visits.
+- (1) Each candidate for retention, promotion, tenure and Professional Advancement Increase shall invite a peer from among the tenured faculty members of the Department of Economics and the chair to visit a class at a time(s) agreed upon by the candidate and the visitor(s). - (2) For tenure-track faculty, at least one classroom visitation by a peer and at least one visitation by the chair should be conducted each year.
+Tenured faculty applying for promotion or a Professional Advancement Increase should arrange for at least one classroom visitations from the chair and one classroom visitations from a peer during the evaluation period. - (3) For annually-contracted faculty members, classroom visitations will be conducted by the chair each year. - (4) For sections that are technology-delivered, granting access to the password restricted areas of the course can be substituted for classroom visitation.
+Technology-delivered course peer evaluations must be conducted by a faculty member who has successfully completed the university's approved Online Learning training and information modules. - (5) It is the faculty member's responsibility to arrange for these classroom visits.
 If a mutually agreeable time for the chair's visit cannot be determined, the faculty member will select a date and time for the classroom visit and give the chair at least two weeks notice of the scheduled classroom visit. - (6) Classroom peer evaluations must use the approved university peer evaluation form.
 Peer evaluators will provide a copy of the completed evaluation form to the Chair with a copy to the candidate.
 Additional peer review and comment may also be submitted.